(For graduate admissions standards, refer to the graduate catalog.)

-Admitted undergraduate students planning to live in University housing must submit a campus housing application with the required $300 Enrollment Deposit.
+Admitted undergraduate students planning to live in University housing must submit a campus housing application with the required $300 enrollment deposit.
 Housing is available on a first-come, first-served basis.
 Applications are made available to students upon acceptance.
-A completed housing application includes the following: the Enrollment Deposit, a completed Report of Medical History form (which is part of the housing application), and the required meningitis vaccine documents.
+A completed housing application includes the following: the Enrollment Deposit, a completed Report of Medical History form (which is part of the housing application) and the required meningitis vaccine documents.
 A Report of Medical History form is required of all University housing students before moving into the facility.
-Effective January 2, 2012, the State of Texas requires all first-time students and/or transfer students who are 21 years or younger to receive a vaccination for Bacterial Meningitis.
+Effective January 2, 2012, the State of Texas requires all first-time students &/or transfer students who are 21 years or younger to receive a vaccination for Bacterial Meningitis.
 The vaccine must be obtained within five years preceding enrollment or a booster is required.
 Written evidence of vaccination must be submitted to UMHB.
 A student must receive vaccination or booster at least 10 days prior to the first of class or moving into campus housing, whichever is first (Texas Education Code, §51.9192, Subchapter Z).
 Students who have not had the meningitis vaccine at least ten days prior to the opening of campus housing will not be allowed to take occupancy of the assigned space.
-Residence living requirements: Students at UMHB are required to reside in campus housing unless they meet one of the following criteria: will live with a spouse, parent, or legal guardian within commuting distance of the campus; have 48 or more accumulated hours and/or 21 years of age; will attend the University as a part-time student.
+Residence living requirements: Students at UMHB are required to reside in campus housing unless they meet one of the following criteria: will live with a spouse, parent, or legal guardian within commuting distance of the campus; have 48 or more accumulated hours and/or 21 years of age; will attend the university as a part-time student.
 This policy applies to fall/spring semesters only.

 Note: Admission to or completion of an undergraduate or graduate program does not guarantee licensure by any state licensing board.